Sl0thie/MusicVideos/README.md

 The remote razor page provides control of the Player via a SignalR hub.

 # File Importer
-File Importer is a console application that imports video files to a base directory for using in the web application.
+File Importer is a console application that imports video files to a base directory for use in the web application.
 It stores the files in a folder for the artist and then a folder for the video title.
 If then creates a thumbnail for the video as well as two waveform files using ffmepg.